 Meet our master engraver Lucio and dive into his work

-This is the time to slow and chill and appreciate the art of a truly artistic manufactory.
+It is time to slow down, chill and appreciate the art of true artistic manufacturing.

-Discover the beauty of an antique work the beauty of Venetian glass tradition and our unique country.
+Discover the artistry of an antique trade, the beauty of Venetian Glass Making Tradition and our unique country.

 Italy and its people.